orbeon/orbeon-forms-doc/XForms-~-XBL-~-Introduction.md

 This is not an exhaustive list.
 Your imagination is the limit!

+You might want to also check the [[components|Runner ~ XBL Components]] provided out of the box by Orbeon Forms.

 ## Terminology

 * **Component or custom control:** a piece of software which provides reusable behavior and presentation.